Glenaras Gas Project

 Glenaras Gas Project (ATP 2019) – GLL 100%

-Since Galilee Energy resumed full ownership and control of the Glenaras Gas Project in late 2015, it has become our number one focus as we foresaw the opportunity arising from a looming gas supply problem that is now a daily news item.
+Since Galilee Energy resumed full ownership and control of the Glenaras Gas Project in late 2015, the number one priority for the Company has been to prove up the potential of this project as a major new source of gas.
+This creates a material opportunity as foreseen by Galilee, arising from a looming gas supply shortage which is now a daily news item.

 The Company’s flagship Glenaras Gas Project (“Project”) (Figure 1), has one of the largest remaining uncontracted gas resources on the east coast of Australia with an independently derived and certified Contingent Resource+ within the Betts Creek coals with a 1C of 308 PJ, a 2C of 2508 PJ and a 3C of 5314 PJ.
 The Company’s primary focus is on converting these Contingent Resources to Reserves.

 |ATP 2019||Units||2015 (MHA)|

 |Low estimate Contingent Resources (1C)||PJ||307.8|

 A successful coal seam gas project requires three key parameters:

 – Productivity (thickness, permeability)

 – Pressure drawdown in the coal (well design)

 The Betts Creek coals within ATP2019 have excellent resource concentration and coal productivity and this has been proven across the entire permit through the extensive exploration history.
 The average coal properties within the Permit are shown in the table below: